veena-99/bookish/README.md

 The user will be able to select task/tasks wanted to complete within a fixed time, can set the timer or stop the timer.
 More than one task can be selected.
 In this case the  weightage of the is distributed such that total weightage of all tasks selected become  100% . we can add/modify /delete The task.
 The display will be in hh:mm format .
-JJ